eirikhanasand/iikg2001/exam/exam22.md

 5. Rootkit

 ## Question 3
-What does a DPO do?
+What does a DPO do?<br/>
-(Wrong selections may give negative points.)
+Wrong selections may give negative points.<br/>
 Select one or more alternatives:

 1. Decides which data to collect